paslandau/dictionary-decompounder/readme.md

 In the field of text mining/information retrieval, decompounding is a valuable technique to widen the index terms of a document in order to make it relevant for the individual terms of a compound word.
 The `DictionaryDecompounder` provides a dictionary based algorithm to perform the decompounding.
-In theory, it should be language-agnostic since you need to provide the dictionary (and the interfixes) yourself - but I'm not familiar with another compound language apart from German so take this with a grain of salt.
+In theory, it should be language-agnostic since you need to provide the dictionary (and the interfixes) yourself - but I'm not familiar with other compound languages apart from German so take this with a grain of salt.

 A german dictionary based on the [german full form dictionary](http://www.danielnaber.de/morphologie/) of Daniel Naber is included and located in `resources/dict-de.txt` (UTF-8 encoded).
 In addition, this project was originally developed as a PHP translation of Daniel's [jwordsplitter](https://github.com/danielnaber/jwordsplitter) written in Java (although